My Quiet Kitchen

 The Key to Using Jackfruit

 Honestly, I was slow to come around to jackfruit.
-But once I got the hang of its flavor profile and the types of dishes where it works best, I became a real fan!
+But once I got the hang of its flavor profile and figured out the types of dishes where it works best, I became a real fan!

 In this veggie burger recipe, the jackfruit adds another interesting texture to contrast the black beans, chunky walnuts, veggies, and bits of TVP.